TristanCantatGaudin/rainbowprint/README.md

 # rainbowprint - an example of a simple Python package

-I built this repository as a template showing a simple installable Python package.
+I built this repository as a template to show a simple installable Python package.
 The package can only do one (pretty useless) thing: apply a `matplotlib` color gradient to a string and print it to the screen.
 The default color map is `cool`:

 <img src="docs/example1.png" width="500" />